Need help dealing with violent or distressing online content? Learn more

 You can also buy software to provide additional control and convenience.

 Some products are designed to be installed on each device.
-Others use special hardware in conjunction with your wi-fi router.
+Others use special hardware with your wi-fi router.
 Some are accredited under the Family Friendly Filters scheme

 They tend to operate as a subscription service, with pricing tiers aligned with numbers of devices; some offer free versions for basic protection on a limited number of devices.
 Compatibility with macOS and iOS can vary.
 To find a filter that is right for you, search online using terms like ‘internet filters’ or ‘family filters’ and check out review sites.